Toyota AE85: SR and SE

 The AE85 SR and SE came in both Levin or Trueno versions, the former being a 3-door liftback intended for motorsports, and the latter being the 2-door coupé with more equipment.

 XL-Lissé and GL-Lime

 The Lissé and Lime were luxury variants of the XL and GL models respectively, marketed heavily towards women in Japan.
 They featured an automatic transmission (with the option for a factory manual) and power steering as standard, and had unique upholstery in the interior.
 The Lissé is a 2-door Trueno, and the Lime is a 2-door Levin.

 XL and GL

 Both of these models were low grade versions that were less expensive.
 The XL model is a 2-door Trueno, and the GL is a 2-door Levin.

 Differences between the AE85 and AE86

-While both the AE85 and AE86 are nearly identical to each other by exterior alone, there are several differences within the AE85 that sets it apart from the sportier and more upmarket AE86.
-The engines themselves are the most obvious differences when comparing the two models, however there are more differences that are shown in this list below.
+While both the AE85 and AE86 are nearly identical in terms of exterior, several differences set the AE85 apart from the sportier and more upmarket AE86.
+The engines themselves are the most obvious differences, however there are more differences that are shown in the list below.